 Myth #1 – The Emergency Stop Is A Safety Device

 Early in the Industrial Revolution machine builders realized that users of their machinery needed a way to quickly stop a machine when something went wrong.
 At that time, power was supplied to machinery using overhead line-shafts driven by large central power sources like waterwheels, steam engines or large electric motors.
-This was a function of the fact that small, high-efficiency power sources had yet to be developed, and the use of electricity for powering equipment was not yet developed enough to be practical.
+Small, high-efficiency power sources had yet to be developed, and the use of electricity for powering equipment was not yet developed enough to be practical.
 Machinery was coupled to the central shafts with pulleys, clutches and belts that transmitted the power to the machinery.

 These central engines powered an entire factory, so they were much larger than an individual motor sized for a modern machine.
 In addition, they could not be easily stopped, since stopping the central power source would mean stopping the entire factory – not a welcome choice.
 Emergency stop devices were born in this environment.